 - Mobile apps also will be geofenced and will only operate within Iowa state lines

 - The Iowa Racing and Gaming Commission oversees sports betting in the state

 Is there legal mobile sports betting in Iowa?

-Note: Some casinos require that you are also in possession of a loyalty card when registering a mobile sports betting app.
+Some casinos require that you are also in possession of a loyalty card when registering a mobile sports betting app.
 For instance, Grand Falls Casino forces this, but you can get the process started through its Elite Sportsbook wagering site.

-Who can place sports wagers in Iowa?
+Who can place sports wagers at Iowa sportsbooks?